 - If you would like alternative exam arrangements, contact the course coordinator or course administrator well in advance before the exam.
 Show your recommendation for alternative arrangements from Nais.

-- Contact them at least two weeks before the examination.
+- Contact them at least 15 weekdays before the examination (in Alnarp 14 days).
 Please note that a number of departments may have different deadlines.
 This is necessary to give teachers and administrators a fair chance of making the necessary practical preparations.

 - If you are prevented from taking the exam, inform the person you have been in contact with regarding the exam arrangements (course administrator or course coordinator).

 - Take the exam in a smaller group or, in certain cases, alone.